 So you’ve decided to try Claude Code — Anthropic’s AI coding agent that can write, refactor, and debug code autonomously.
 But then you discover there are three versions: CLI, Web, and Desktop.
-I primarily use the CLI on a daily basis and occasionally fire up the Web version (I haven’t used Desktop yet).
-Each version runs the same underlying model, yet they differ wildly in setup, features, and target audience.
+I’ve been using the CLI as my daily driver since spring 2025, when I jumped ship from Windsurf after Cascade started throwing errors too often.
+I currently keep the CLI open for 5+ hours a day.
+I’ve also tried the Desktop app (I mostly skip the Code tab but use the Cowork tab heavily) and poked at the Web version since it launched.
+Each version runs the same underlying engine, yet they differ wildly in setup, features, and target audience.
 Which one deserves your time?

 📑Table of Contents